Skip to main content

 }

 On Windows, both MinGW and Visual C++ can generate DLLs.
-By default, the Cargo plugin doesn't invoke the MinGW build for JVM when Visual C++ is available.
+By default, the Cargo plugin doesn't invoke the MinGW build for JVM on Windows since Visual C++ is available.
 To override this behavior, use the embedRustLibrary property like the following.
-Note that Windows on ARM is not available with MinGW.
+Note that MinGW Windows on ARM is not supported by Gobley.

 import gobley.gradle.GobleyHost